 Frequently Asked Questions

-We have a rolling admissions policy, so students can start their application at any time.
-Our suggested timeline for the application process is:
+UMHB has a rolling admissions policy, so students can start their application at any time.
+We recognize that your timeline may be different but our suggested path for the application process is:

 - June - Start application process and schedule a fall campus visit.

-- August - Request a high school transcript be sent to UMHB.
+- August - Request a high school and/or college transcript be sent to UMHB.

-- September - Visit UMHB at a school fair or come watch the 2016 Division III National Champion Crusader football team play a game at the beautiful Crusader Stadium during one of our Cru Kickoffs.
+- September - Visit UMHB at a school fair or come watch our National Championship winning football team play a game at the beautiful Crusader Stadium during one of our Cru Kickoffs.

 - November - Attend Preview Weekend.
 Financial Aid Awards are emailed out.

-- January - Register for one of our six Sader Days.
+- January - Register for one of our Sader Days.

-- February - Begin registering for Cru Camps in April and June.
+- February – First time students begin registering for Cru Camps in April and June.

 - May - Submit your enrollment deposit by May 1.